jaywaddy/rollygon-site/src/content/tools/bm-support-generator.md

   - B&M
   - Support Gen
 ---
 Blender 4.5.2 geometry node group that build B&M styled supports.
-This node group is asset ready, and can be linked directly into any .blend file.
+This node group is asset ready, and can be linked directly into any `.blend` file.

-This tool let's you dynamically:
+This tool lets you dynamically:
 - Pick the color, resolution, and radius of each support beam
 - Add or remove flanges, footers, or mounting braces
 - Adjust the rotation, X/Y-position, and length of footers